iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Good<br> :date: __2021-02-05 23:46:01__

 > I've been extreoffensive with my life & very much the definsv wit my fam.
 My wife more than ever more so than me.
 I mean we have stopped seeing one another romantically and we've been doing that 1ce month like clockwork. so to end our special monthly night speaks volumes.
 I mean we dont even sleep in the same bed anymore. she even goes outta town weekend's so we arnt stuck close quarters.
 After George Floyd all them people together no Spike weird I must say.
 Why no deaths spike?Anyone?<br> :date: __2021-02-03 17:29:00__

-> I would recommend every one to use this app specially this corrona virus erra.
-It helps to be aware who is around whether some is 3nfectedor not.
-Stay safe folks 🙏 ❤<br> :date: __2021-02-02 17:16:39__

-> Keeps me covid-19 free!<br> :date: __2021-01-29 21:35:37__